YangLabHKUST/MRbenchmarking/README.md

 The R codes for running the 15 MR methods for each dataset are available in [main_run_MR_methods.R](https://github.com/YangLabHKUST/MRbenchmarking/blob/main/main_run_MR_methods.R).
 To run the codes of *main_run_MR_methods.R*, you must load the required packages and the R functions in the folder [Rfuncs](https://github.com/YangLabHKUST/MRbenchmarking/tree/main/Rfuncs).

-## Results

 ## Reference
-Benchmarking Mendelian Randomization methods for causal inference using genome‐wide association study summary statistics
+Xianghong Hu, Mingxuan Cai, Jiashun Xiao, Xiaomeng Wan, Zhiwei Wang, Hongyu Zhao, and Can Yang, Benchmarking Mendelian Randomization methods for causal inference using genome‐wide association study summary statistics

 ## Contact information
 Please feel free to contact Xianghong Hu (maxhu@ust.hk) or Prof. Can Yang (macyang@ust.hk) if any questions.